Stan Rofe: Legacy and influence

 Rofe helped expand Johnny O'Keefe's (JOK) popularity: he was the first Melbourne DJ to play the artist's debut single, "You Hit the Wrong Note Billy Goat".
 Rofe met JOK in 1957 and later remembered, "We had a few drinks and we hit it off."
 He recommended that JOK record a cover of the Isley Brothers' "Shout", which became the rocker's signature hit.

 Other artists including Johnny Chester, Ronnie Burns, Russell Morris and Normie Rowe, acknowledged Rofe's assistance in their careers and direction.
 Ian Meldrum opined that "He would encourage young groups to pursue their careers, and he would try and find a gig for them through the influential promoters he knew...
 At times he would actually pay money out of his own pocket, which today is unheard of."
 Rofe gave Meldrum the nickname, "Molly", when they worked together at Go-Set.

 Morris recalled that "[Rofe] was an exceptional, warm man", and credits him for suggesting he do a cover of "Hush", the first hit for his band, Somebody's Image.
 "He was such a huge star, but his door would always be open for any 16-year-old kid who came into his studio with a record."
+In Dial 1179 The 3KZ Story (1984), R. R. Walker described Rofe, as "up there with the best of them.
+He is still a considerable force on the music front, indeed, he seems to hold an ageless fascination for rock-music devotees. [...] he handled most of the rock'n'roll programmes on the station.
+But there is more to him than that, for he has awide interest in other musical forms.
+His knowledge of the classics is almost as broad-spanning as his mastery of the more popular idiom."
 In 1989 Keith Glass issued a single, "When Stan Was the Man", in homage "I grew up listening to [him] on 3KZ... [he] was the best disc jockey in Australia... who played the newer sounds that other stations did not want to go with at the time."